This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a spontaneous pneumothorax diagnosed?

-Your caregiver will ask about your signs and symptoms and examine you.
+Your healthcare provider will ask about your signs and symptoms and examine you.
 He will listen to your lungs.
 You may need any of the following tests:

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.